kojiy7214/jsclass-event/README.md

 When developer decide to extend his/her class from "jsclass-event", developer should give up to extend from other classes.
 That is a huge limitation, while Java Script allows only single inheritance.
-Now its not a limitation any more!  "jsclass-serializable" can be used with ["jsclass-mixin"](https://www.npmjs.com/package/jsclass-mixin)!
+Now its not a limitation any more!  "jsclass-event" can be used with ["jsclass-mixin"](https://www.npmjs.com/package/jsclass-mixin)!
 Check out the code below!